Back to Coffee Guides

 Medium Roast

-Sweetness, body, acidity, and aroma come alive in balance.
-You can feel both the bean's inherent flavors and sweet milk chocolate-like taste.
+Sweetness, body, acidity, and aroma all come together in balance.
+You get both the bean's natural character and a sweet, milk-chocolate quality.

 Dark Medium ~ Dark